cedaro/satispress/docs/Index.md

 ## Why a WordPress Installation?

-Many plugins and themes don't have public repositories, so managing them with Composer can be a hassle.
-Instead, SatisPress allows you to manage them in a standard WordPress installation, leveraging the built-in update process to handle the myriad licensing schemes that would be impossible to account for outside of WordPress.
+Many plugins and themes don't have public repositories, making managing them with Composer a hassle.
+SatisPress allows you to manage them in a standard WordPress installation, leveraging core's built-in update process to handle the myriad licensing schemes that would be impossible to account for outside of WordPress.

-The whitelisted packages are exposed via an automatically generated `packages.json` for inclusion as a Composer repository in a project's `composer.json` or even your own `satis.json`.
+Packages are exposed via a `packages.json` file for inclusion as a Composer repository in a project's `composer.json` or even your own `satis.json`.

 ## Table of Contents